A close-up report on the filming of Hokkaido's ski TV program "LOVE SKI HOKKAIDO" Day 3

 "LOVE SKI HOKKAIDO" is a skiing event where Hokkaido's most famous skiers ski all over Hokkaido

-On the final day of filming, we headed to Sapporo Kokusai Ski Resort, where we were expecting heavy powder snow due to the previous day's snowfall.
+On the final day of filming, we headed to Sapporo Kokusai Ski Resort, where we expected to have some great powder snow thanks to the previous day's snowfall.

-Depending on how the cold air flows in, the amount of snow that accumulates varies at the six ski resorts in Sapporo city.
-This day was likely a lucky day for Sapporo Kokusai.
+Depending on how the cold air mass moves in, the amount of snow that accumulates varies among the six ski resorts in Sapporo.
+Sapporo Kokusai was probably going to have a good day.

-When we got there, it was perfectly cold, at -10°C near the base of the ski resort.
-The snow was dry powder so powdery that you couldn't even make snowballs.
-With rising expectations, we were the first to board the gondola.
+When we got there, it was a perfect -10 degrees Celsius near the base of the ski resort.
+The snow was dry powder, so light you couldn't even make snowballs.
+With our expectations soaring, we were the first to board the gondola.

-When we checked the snow at the summit, we were surprised to find that it was up to our knees.
-Everyone
+When we checked the snow depth at the summit, we found it was up to our knees!

-However, a slight worry crossed the crew's mind at this point:
+However, a slight worry crossed the crew's minds.

-Iyama's technical skis (SALOMON S/RACE) wouldn't be able to fully handle the powder.
+The technical skis Iiyama was wearing (SALOMON S/RACE) might not be able to fully handle this powder...

 With such perfect conditions, I couldn't resist taking some powder footage, so I headed to the steepest downhill course in the ski resort